sts10/tidy/readme.markdown

 ## How Tidy counts the length of a word

 When counting the length of a word, Tidy counts the number of [grapheme clusters](https://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries) in the word.
 Generally, less common characters like accented letters and emoji all count as 1 grapheme cluster and thus, to Tidy, one character.
-I believe this better fulfills the intuitive counting of us humans.
+I believe this better fits with how us humans intuitively count characters in a string/word.

 ## On verbs used